24/7 Help Line(888) 342-7748

 Of course, sharing of injection equipment or fluids can lead to some of the most severe consequences of heroin abuse- infections with hepatitis B and C, HIV, and a host of other bloodborne viruses, which drug abusers can be passed on sexually, and even to unborn children.

-Click here to view the next part in the series, "Heroin: Risks During Pregnancy."
-Click here to return to the first part in the series, "Introduction to Heroin Abuse and Addiction."
+View next part in the series, “Heroin: Risks During Pregnancy.”
+Return to the first part in the series “Introduction to Heroin Abuse and Addiction.”

 The above information is from the National Institute on Drug Abuse (NIDA) Research Report Series - "Heroin Abuse and Addiction".
 The report is also available at NIDA's website at www.nida.nih.gov.